alfredosc8/wifi-player/README.md

 # few notes
 This D-Link router doesn't have enough flash memory to contain bigger software players, namely mpd/mpd.
 Using mpd you will find yourself not restricted to only mp3 streams anymore as mpd supports aac/ogg/wma too.

+And finally, turning the device into really a wireless player is as simple as configuring wireless client mode in OpenWRT.